akhamar/orange-xgs-pon/30_was_onu/31_mod.md

 ssh -oHostKeyAlgorithms=+ssh-rsa -oPubkeyAcceptedKeyTypes=+ssh-rsa root@192.168.11.1 'tar xvf /tmp/local-upgrade.tar -C /tmp/ -- upgrade.sh && /tmp/upgrade.sh -y -r /tmp/local-upgrade.tar'
 ```

-After a reboot of the ONU, you can verify that it as been upgraded.
+After a reboot of the ONU, you can verify that it as been upgraded to the community version.

 # Verify